All Episodes

 Number two, in the political realm, family problem emerges as test.

-And number three, Palin daughter's pregnancy interrupt script.
+And number three, Palin Daughters Pregnancy Interrupt Script.

-Has has has the uh has the Times done a story on Obama and Bill Ayers yet?
+Somebody tell me, I don't know, has the Times done a story on Obama and Bill Ayers yet?

-I don't know, because I don't read the Times regularly.
+I don't know because I don't read the Times regularly.

 I don't think so.

-Have they any news analysis?
+Have they have any news analysis?

 Have they even reported on any news in the first place on the Washington Post report that Senator Obama pushed for $3.4 million in earmarks for a lobbyist who just happened to be Senator Biden's son?